 This section introduces essential OpenTAP terminology, concepts, and tools.
 It is intended to provide users with an understanding of OpenTAP and its ecosystem to get started.
 For a more technical description, see the Developer Guide.
-For a quick reference of CLI options, see the comprehensive reference.
+For a reference of CLI options, see the documentation on CLI usage.

 OpenTAP consists of multiple tools, including: